urfave/cli/docs/v3/examples/completions/shell-completions.md

 The urfave/cli v3 library supports programmable completion for apps utilizing its framework.
-This means that the completion is generated dynamically at runtime by invoking the app itself with a special hidden flag.
-The urfave/cli searches for this flag and activates a different flow for command paths than regular flow The following shells are supported
+This means that the completion is generated dynamically at runtime by invoking the app itself with a special hidden first argument, `__complete`, followed by the words typed so far and, as the last argument, the word being completed.
+The urfave/cli searches for that argument and activates a different flow for command paths than regular flow.
+The following shells are supported

  - bash